brashrebel/wp-activity/readme.txt

 = 0.8.1.2 =
 * Use of a cookie instead of a session var.
+* Fixed a CSRF vulnerability (Thx to Julio - www.boiteaweb.fr)

 = 0.8.1.1 =
 * Bug fix that prevented activity to be displayed in frontend.